Nautilus Group Inc. Bowflex Body Nutrition Products Part Of Large Lineup

-For a corporation that CEO Bruce Cazenave described “in the grand scheme of things” as “still what we consider a smaller company,” Nautilus, Inc. (NYSE: NLS) has not lacked when it comes to a large and impressive product lineup.
+For a corporation that CEO Bruce Cazenave described “in the grand scheme of things” as “still what we consider a smaller company,” The Nautilus Group, Inc. (NYSE: NLS) has not lacked when it comes to a large product lineup.

 In addition to its famed namesake, the company produces a full array of fitness equipment under its Bowflex, Schwinn and Universal brand names.

 Rob Murdock, Vice President and general manager of Direct at Nautilus told Benzinga the nutrition line came into being as the result of conversations with consumers over the years.